GSA/digitalgov.gov/content/posts/2014-04-08-trends-on-tuesday-multi-device-use-is-common-practice.md

   - Trends on Tuesday
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Usability.gov-reboot-250x187.jpg" alt="Mobile devices - Laptop, tablets, smartphone" %}Have you ever opened an email on your smartphone, and then switched to your laptop to read the attachment or write your response?
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Usability.gov-reboot-250x187.jpg" alt="Mobile devices - Laptop, tablets, smartphone" >}}Have you ever opened an email on your smartphone, and then switched to your laptop to read the attachment or write your response?
 According to a [new multi-device study](https://econsultancy.com/blog/64464-more-than-40-of-online-adults-are-multi-device-users-stats), you’re not alone.
 More than 40 percent of all online adults move across devices—they start an activity on one device and finish it on another.

 Reasons behind the switch…